-There are three main aims for the Longford Lectures, held annually in November at Church House, Westminster, and sponsored by the Daily Telegraph.
+The Longford Lectures are held annually in November at Church House, Westminster.
+Our media sponsor is the Daily Telegraph.

 - to provide a national platform for a serious contribution to questions of social and penal reform

 - to make significant recommendations to policy makers

 - to be written, delivered and promoted in such a way as to engage wide public interest.